MaherunEla/DSA-Practice/Arrays/1_Two_Sum.md

 ```

+**Since sorting changes the original indices, this method does not work for the original Two Sum problem (LeetCode #1) unless you store (value, original_index) pairs before sorting (which adds O(n) extra space).**
+However, this two-pointer method **can be used for problems like Two Sum II,** where the input array is already sorted.

-This solution is still not optimal.
+This solution is still not optimal for the original problem.
 It can take more time.
-Now think mathematically: in school, we always solve problems like **x + 5 = 10**.
+Now, think mathematically: in school, we always solve problems like **x + 5 = 10**.
 What do we do to find x?
 We calculate **x = 10 - 5 = 5**.
 In this problem, we use the same idea but add a trick: subtract each number from the target and check if the result is present in the array.
 If it is present, then both numbers sum to the target.

 To check if a number exists in the array efficiently, I will use a **hashmap/unordered_map**.
 There is no need to sort the array, and we only traverse each element once.
 The **time complexity** will be O(n) and **space complexity** will be O(n) (for the hashmap).